HausemasterIssue/mc-packet-logger/README.md

 Don't want to do that?
 Open the releases tab and download the pre-compiled jar.

 This does require forge and Java 8.
 Gradle should automatically download for you.
 If not, open it in IntelliJ or download Gradle yourself.

+## Credits

+- Seppuku, while I wrote the "Mixins" myself, I needed help with the custom transformers and what not, so that's where I got that from